mikependon/RepoDB.NET/pages/operations/batchquery.md

 }
 ```

+{: .warning }
-> Please be aware that the page is starting at 0.
+> Please be aware that the paging starts at 0.

 And below is a sample code that queries the 3rd batch.